-Being active in addition to good nutrition in essential in helping you recover from COVID-19.
+Being active in addition to good nutrition and rest is essential in helping you recover from COVID-19.

 At Cardiff and Vale University Health Board we advocate taking a ‘pacing’ approach to managing your return to physical health.

-Pacing focuses on taking small steps towards your fitness goal, starting with simple activities over short periods of time and gradually increasing the difficulty and duration of them.
+Pacing focuses on taking small steps towards your activity goal, starting with simple activities over short periods of time and gradually increasing the difficulty and duration of them.

-For most people this means finding your current level, practicing until you feel comfortable, and then making small changes.
-Everybody’s starting point is different and the size of the changes that people can manage will differ between individuals for many reasons, including previous fitness and health problems.
+Recovery for most people means finding your current level, practicing until you feel comfortable, and then making small changes.
+Everybody’s starting point is different and the size of the changes that people can manage will differ between individuals for many reasons, including previous level of activity or any pre-existing health problems.